pavarte/PCHIC-ABC-Prediction/README.md

 ABC score for effect of element E on gene G = Activity of E × Contact frequency between E and G /  Sum of (Activity × Contact Frequency) over all candidate elements within 5 Mb.

-Operationally, Activity (A) is defined as the geometric mean of the read counts of DNase-seq and H3K27ac ChIP-seq at an element E, and Contact (C) as the KR normalized Hi-C contact frequency between E and the promoter of gene G. Elements are defined as ~500bp regions centered on DHS peaks.
+Operationally, Activity (A) is defined as the geometric mean of the read counts of DNase-seq and H3K27ac ChIP-seq at an element E, and Contact (C) as the KR normalized Hi-C contact frequency between E and the promoter of gene G. Elements are defined as ~500bp regions centered on DHS/ATAC peaks.

 Note that the ABC model only considers candidate elements and genes on the same chromosome.
 It does not make interchromosomal predictions.